 Primarily working with found objects and materials to construct his gallery based installations, art and design history collide in Takasaka’s mini-cities.
 Described as “techno-contemporary”, the exuberant chaos of his sculptural practice involves a process of working and re-working everyday materials in inventive ways to make something new.
 Bent, crumpled and endlessly interacting surfaces of Takasaka’s work explore limitless formal possibilities and combinations.

-Recent exhibitions include Open House, True Estate, Melbourne (2017); Red Green Blue: A History of Australian Video Art, Griffith University Art Gallery, Brisbane (2017); Playroom, Lismore Regional Gallery, Lismore (2016-2017); TarraWarra Biennial 2016: Endless Circulation, TarraWarra Museum of Art, Healesville (2016); Garage Days Re-revisited, TCB Art Inc, Melbourne (2016); Rose Coloured Glass, The Honeymoon Suite, Brunswick (2016); Garage Days Revisited, Sutton Gallery, Melbourne (2016); Channel G as part of Transmission: Legacies of the Television Age, National Gallery of Victoria, Melbourne (2015); 3-Ply Remote Residency, The Stool, Good Press Gallery, Glasgow (2014); Don’t Kurt Cobain, Slopes, Melbourne (2014); Das Boot Fair, Melbourne (2014); Melbourne Now, National Gallery of Victoria, Melbourne (2013); Roppongi Crossing 2013: OUT OF DOUBT, Mori Art Museum, Tokyo (2013); Reinventing the Wheel: the Readymade Century, Monash University Museum of Art, Melbourne (2013); A Space Oddity, Linden Centre for Contemporary Arts, Melbourne (2013) Third/ fourth Melbourne artist-facilitated Biennial, Margaret Lawrence Gallery, Melbourne (2013); Regimes of Value, Margaret Lawrence Gallery and The Substation, Melbourne (2013); SUB12, The Substation, Melbourne (2012); ALMOST EVERYTHING ALL AT ONCE, TWICE, THREE TIMES (In Four Parts…), Gertrude Contemporary, Melbourne (2012); Post-Structural Jam (Shut Up!
+Recent exhibitions include timeFRAME: Works from the Taylor/Jones Collection, Justin Art House Museum, Melbourne (2017); Open House, True Estate, Melbourne (2017); Red Green Blue: A History of Australian Video Art, Griffith University Art Museum, Brisbane (2017); Playroom, Lismore Regional Gallery, Lismore (2016-2017); TarraWarra Biennial 2016: Endless Circulation, TarraWarra Museum of Art, Healesville (2016); Garage Days Re-revisited, TCB Art Inc, Melbourne (2016); Rose Coloured Glass, The Honeymoon Suite, Brunswick (2016); Garage Days Revisited, Sutton Gallery, Melbourne (2016); Channel G as part of Transmission: Legacies of the Television Age, National Gallery of Victoria, Melbourne (2015); 3-Ply Remote Residency, The Stool, Good Press Gallery, Glasgow (2014); Don’t Kurt Cobain, Slopes, Melbourne (2014); Das Boot Fair, Melbourne (2014); Melbourne Now, National Gallery of Victoria, Melbourne (2013); Roppongi Crossing 2013: OUT OF DOUBT, Mori Art Museum, Tokyo (2013); Reinventing the Wheel: the Readymade Century, Monash University Museum of Art, Melbourne (2013); A Space Oddity, Linden Centre for Contemporary Arts, Melbourne (2013) Third/ fourth Melbourne artist-facilitated Biennial, Margaret Lawrence Gallery, Melbourne (2013); Regimes of Value, Margaret Lawrence Gallery and The Substation, Melbourne (2013); SUB12, The Substation, Melbourne (2012); ALMOST EVERYTHING ALL AT ONCE, TWICE, THREE TIMES (In Four Parts…), Gertrude Contemporary, Melbourne (2012); Post-Structural Jam (Shut Up!
 We know you can play!…), Metro Arts, Brisbane (2010) and Y3K Gallery, Melbourne (2009); NETWORKS (cells and silos), Monash University Museum of Art, Melbourne (2011); New Psychedelia, University of Queensland Art Museum, Brisbane (2011); Post-logical Form, Contemporary Art Centre of South Australia, Adelaide (2011); Found Refractions, Sarah Scout Presents, Melbourne (2010) and Cubism and Australian Art, Heide Museum of Modern Art, Melbourne (2009).

 As part of the artists’ group Inverted Topology he was included in + Plus Factors, Australian Centre for Contemporary Art, Melbourne (2006); at SNO, Sydney (2007) and Minus Space at PS1 Contemporary Art Centre, New York (2009).